dfinity/portal/blog/features/motoko-dev-server.md

 * Execute commands
 * Any combination of the above

-For a complete list of features, check out the project’s [GitHub repository](https://github.com/dfinity/motoko-dev-server).
+For a complete list of features, check out the project’s GitHub repository at [github.com/dfinity/motoko-dev-server](https://github.com/dfinity/motoko-dev-server).

 Now that you know why you’d want to use `mo-dev`, here are a few ways to get started: